 Why a fresh start through the Bible?
 And why “through” the Bible?
 Why not just read here and there, perhaps finding a subject that interests you?
 Or how about a short devotional?
 As long as you read something every day, isn’t that good enough?
-Today’s reading from the book of Psalms gives us a very good illustration of why it’s so important to read God’s Word in context.
+Today’s reading from the Book of Psalms gives us a very good illustration of why it’s so important to read God’s Word in context.

 The psalmist in Psalm 1 talks about a man who is like a tree planted on a riverbank where it gets plenty of water and is always fruitful.
 The psalmist goes on to say that God prospers whatever this man does.